trevor-smith/trevor-smith.github.io/_posts/2015-07-06-predicting_loan_defaults_from_text.md

 ### Data Cleaning
 As you can see, there are a number of issues with this text data.
-Firstly, they all start off with 'Borrower added on 10/04/13 >', maybe some other dates (which won't be useful in this initial classification), and a '<br>' tag.
+Firstly, they all start off with 'Borrower added on 10/04/13 >', maybe some other dates (which won't be useful in this initial classification), and a 'br' tag.

 When classifying using text data, we also want to remove punctuation and lower all the text so that 'Loan', and 'loan' are treated the same.
 My code for cleaning this is below.
 I use regular expressions.